310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki %}
 Anzu, thank you for accompanying us today. …“Is it alright for me to be here”?

-Fuhaha, of course it is!
+Fuhaha, of course it is.
 Everyone needs a break, be it a hero, idol, or producer!

 I’d like you to give yourself a break today.
-Your job may be important, but you still deserve to rest all the same…♪
+Your job may be important, but you still have the right to rest all the same…♪
 {% endbubble %}

 <div class="msr-narration">